quackerd/d2ray/README.md

 # d2ray
-Clean, dockerized xray(TCP + XTLS) + Nginx + Let's Encrypt with official and well-maintained docker containers.
+Clean, dockerized xray(VLESS + TCP + XTLS) + Nginx + Let's Encrypt with official and well-maintained docker containers.
 No private containers.

+d2ray opens 443 and 80. xray listens on 443 with VLESS fallback to Nginx.
+Nginx listens on 80 for regular webrequests.
+Nginx also redirects all HTTP traffic to 443 for HTTPS except for HTTP traffic coming from xray itself.

 ## Supports:
-- xray with TCP + XTLS protocol using [teddysun/xray](https://hub.docker.com/r/teddysun/xray/).
+- xray with VLESS + TCP + XTLS protocol using [teddysun/xray](https://hub.docker.com/r/teddysun/xray/).
 - Nginx frontend and **auto-renewing** Let's Encrypt certificate using the popular [linuxserver/swag](https://hub.docker.com/r/linuxserver/swag/).
 - watchtower for automatic docker image updates (can be disabled) from [containrrr/watchtower](https://hub.docker.com/r/containrrr/watchtower)
 - Easy multiuser configuration and user conf file generation.